 4.3.3.2 Insert a new 4.3.3.2.5 to read:

-"4.3.3.2.5 Prior to filling, the battery-wagons/ battery-vehicles and MEGCs shall be inspected to ensure they are authorized for the gas to be carried and that the applicable provisions of RID/ADR have been met.
-The elements of battery-wagons/battery-vehicles or MEGCs that are pressure receptacles shall be filled according to the working pressures, filling ratios and filling provisions specified in packing instruction P200 of 4.1.4.1 for the specific gas being filled into each element.
-When battery-wagons/battery-vehicles and MEGCs are filled as a whole or groups of their elements are filled simultaneously, the filling pressure or the load shall not exceed the lowest maximum filling pressure or the lowest maximum load of any single element.
-Battery-wagons/battery-vehicles and MEGCs shall not be filled above the applicable permissible masses."
+"4.3.3.2.5 Prior to filling, the battery-vehicles and MEGCs shall be inspected to ensure they are authorized for the gas to be carried and that the applicable provisions of ADR have been met.
+The elements of battery-vehicles or MEGCs that are pressure receptacles shall be filled according to the working pressures, filling ratios and filling provisions specified in packing instruction P200 of 4.1.4.1 for the specific gas being filled into each element.
+When battery-vehicles and MEGCs are filled as a whole or groups of their elements are filled simultaneously, the filling pressure or the load shall not exceed the lowest maximum filling pressure or the lowest maximum load of any single element.
+Battery-vehicles and MEGCs shall not be filled above the applicable permissible masses."

 Renumber existing 4.3.3.2.5 as 4.3.3.2.6.